Elidia-Technology/PowerScript/TechDocs/README.md

-# EIPS (Elite India PowerScript) - Technical Documentation
+# EIPS (PowerScript) - Technical Documentation

 ## Overview

 **Package Name:** eips
 **Version:** 1.0.0
-**Description:** A comprehensive PowerScript library by Elite India that provides ActionScript 3-style development capabilities for Node.js with advanced AI/ML, cloud computing, security, graphics, and multimedia features.
+**Description:** A comprehensive PowerScript (EIPS) library that simplifies development while providing advanced capabilities such as AI/ML, cloud computing, security, graphics, multimedia, and game development.

 ## Purpose

-EIPS is designed to bridge the gap between ActionScript 3 development patterns and modern Node.js applications.
-It provides a unified API for developers to build sophisticated applications with built-in support for:
+EIPS is designed to bridge the gap between traditional development patterns and modern Node.js applications.
+It offers a unified API that empowers developers to build sophisticated applications with built-in support for:

 - AI and Machine Learning capabilities
 - Advanced graphics and multimedia processing